secemp9/harn/README.md

 # Harn

 Harn is an AI coding assistant for the terminal.
-It is a Python port of [earendil-pi](https://github.com/earendil-works/pi-mono), a TypeScript-based agent harness, rebuilt from the ground up with a native Python stack.
+It is a full Python port of [earendil-pi](https://github.com/earendil-works/pi-mono), a TypeScript-based agent harness, rebuilt from the ground up with a native Python stack.
 Harn ships a custom TUI, supports 30+ LLM providers out of the box, and gives models